borgbackup/borg/docs/deployment/pull-backup.rst

 it to initiate the backup run, one of the following workarounds is required to allow such a pull mode setup.

-A common use case for pull mode is to backup a remote server to a local personal computer.
+A common use case for pull mode is to back up a remote server to a local personal computer.

 SSHFS